CiiDub/cursor_tricks/Readme.md

-# Curser Tricks
+# Cursor Tricks

 _*Warning: This readme is ...🤔  self-indulgent._

-Curser Tricks is a BBEdit package that massages the app to work better with my habits and intuition, using customizations I made or found.
+Cursor Tricks is a BBEdit package that massages the app to work better with my habits and intuition, using customizations I made or found.
 Most of these scripts, clippings and such are grounded or anchored to a native BBEdit command.
 Often I’m just trying to lean into a muscle memory.

  “If I can move a line down, it would be nice if I could copy a line down in a similar way.”